alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 [^fn:4]: I use layers: `bibtex, pdf`, and `org-roam` + `org-roam-bibtex` along with `helm` and such (a mandatory link to my [dotfiles](https://github.com/alex-bochkarev/my-spacemacs-dotfiles)).
 If you are into Emacs world, you might find it useful to watch this EmacsConf2020 [talk](https://emacsconf.org/2020/talks/17/) by [Noorah Alhasan](https://noorahalhasan.com/), which discusses a very similar approach.
 [^fn:5]: which I do not like as it is too much cloud-based and not, um... hacker friendly, to my feelings.
 For example, I do not quite understand how to export my stuff quickly and without losses, should I happen to need this...
 [^fn:6]: Speaking about orgmode: you can check out this great Bernt Hansen's page to see what's possible.
 But despite I like this technology **a lot**, I must admit it is still a DIY type of thing, to my taste
-[^fn:7]: There is an original paper by Luhmann, _"Kommunikation mit Zettelkästen"_ -- however, it is in German 🇩🇪, I haven't seen any translation.
+[^fn:7]: There is also an original paper by Luhmann, _"Kommunikation mit Zettelkästen"_ -- however, it is in German 🇩🇪, I haven't seen any translation.
 [^fn:8]: It left me with the same kind of feeling as the brilliant ["Deep work"](https://www.calnewport.com/books/deep-work/) by Cal Newport.